jacecotton/tcds/scripts/WebComponent/README.md

 `<my-component>` can now be used as a valid HTML element on any page with the above script loaded.

-While it is not recommended to customize built-in elements (as it's [not supported by Safari](https://caniuse.com/custom-elementsv1)*), it is valid to pass the interface of any other HTML element to the `WebComponent` mixin:
+You can customize built-in elements by passing the interface of any other HTML element to the `WebComponent` mixin.

 ```js
 class MyComponent extends WebComponent(HTMLUListElement) {